String theory in twistor space and minimal tension holography: Non-linearly realised supersymmetry

-Specifically, we conjecture that there exists a formulation of the theory in which all eight target space fermions, conjugate to $S^{\alpha A I}$, appear independently.
-The correct number of physical degrees of freedom (four independent target space fermions) is recovered by imposing an additional constraint associated to a local symmetry on the worldsheet.
+We conjecture that there exists a formulation of the theory in which all eight target space fermions, conjugate to $S^{\alpha A I}$, appear independently.
+This is in contrast to the hybrid formalism of \cite{Berkovits:1999im} where only four appear independently.\footnote{A formulation of the hybrid string where all eight of the fermionic coordinates for the target space are manifestly realised was given in \cite{Berkovits:1999du} (see also \cite{Daniel:2024ymb}).
+It would be interesting to see whether this formulation can be related to the proposed doubly supersymmetric constructions discussed here.} To simplify matters, we will work with respect to our sigma model embedding into the ambitwistor space of the boundary, where there is a much clearer understanding of the supergeometry.
+In this setting, we conjecture that there exists a formulation of the theory in which four target space fermions are manifest and that the correct number of physical degrees of freedom (two independent fermions) is recovered by imposing an additional constraint associated to a local symmetry on the worldsheet.
 This is reminiscent of $\kappa$-symmetry in the Green-Schwarz formalism.
-The key difference here is that the proposed formulation has a twisted ${\cal N}=2$ worldsheet supersymmetry algebra and so the theory is in some sense ``doubly supersymmetric'' (with worldsheet and spacetime supersymmetry).
+The key difference here is that the proposed formulation also has a twisted ${\cal N}=2$ \emph{worldsheet} supersymmetry algebra and so the theory is in some sense ``doubly supersymmetric'' (with worldsheet and spacetime supersymmetry).
 Our goal in this section and the next is to motivate the existence of this formulation of the theory and to argue that fixing the local fermionic symmetry gives rise to the conventional description of the hybrid formalism at $k=1$ \cite{Berkovits:1999im}.
-We will argue that the missing constraint is provided by $\mathcal{Q}:=(\chi)^2 \mathcal{D}\omega=0$.
+We will argue that the missing constraint is provided by $\mathcal{Q}=0$.